JeremyMet/matrix_bot/README.md

 # Matrix_Bot

-Matrix_Bot is a simple Python program that **facilitates service deployment** across Matrix Rooms.
+Matrix_Bot is a simple Python library that **facilitates service deployment** across Matrix Rooms.
 Services (or modules) are Python scripts which process room sent messages.
 For instance, a message can ask a given module *A* to print out the current weather.
 Matrix_Bot will then interpret the order and ask module *A* to return the desired information.
 Matrix_Bot is mainly a **small framework for "chat bot"**.

 ## Security Note